Global fund managers battle for investor cash bound for China

 This presents an advantage to foreign fund companies, which are required to operate in China through joint ventures with domestic partners and already have a major presence in the fund sector with a 57 percent share of assets under management.

-Targeting the QFII expansion as an opportunity for new business, executives from the Chinese fund ventures of BNP Paribas (BNPP.PA), Assicurazioni Generali (GASI.MI) and Deutsche Bank (DBKGn.DE) have recently travelled overseas to meet potential clients.
+Targeting the QFII expansion as an opportunity for new business, executives from the Chinese fund ventures of BNP Paribas, Assicurazioni Generali and Deutsche Bank have recently travelled overseas to meet potential clients.

 BOON TO STAGNANT SECTOR